Soneso/Arcturus/prompting-guide.md

 You can ask Arcturus for asset details and fetch lists of assets for an issuer and/or asset code:

-`Show me the details for the asset with code BOB and issuer GBUVRNH4RW4VLHP4C5MOF46RRIRZLAVHYGX45MVSTKA2F6TMR7E7L6NW`
+`Show me the details for the asset with code yXLM and issuer GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

-`Show me the details for this asset: BOB:GBUVRNH4RW4VLHP4C5MOF46RRIRZLAVHYGX45MVSTKA2F6TMR7E7L6NW`
+`Show me the details for this asset: yXLM:GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

 `Show me the list of assets with this code: yXLM`

 `Did this account issue any assets?
-GBUVRNH4RW4VLHP4C5MOF46RRIRZLAVHYGX45MVSTKA2F6TMR7E7L6NW`
+GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

 # Claimable balances